Joecstarr/thesis/sections/preliminaries/foundations_of_knots/notations.md

 (@sec-proj-note_dt) developed by its namesakes specifically for use in computational tabulation.
 Each notational strategy used in knot theory has strengths and weaknesses.
-For example, using DT notation for computation of the Jones polynomial @def-jones may be more cumbersome than using the Planar Diagram (PD) notation (@sec-proj-note_pd) for the same task, as PD directly encodes crossings while DT encodes a walk on a strand.
+For example, using DT notation for computation of the Jones polynomial may be more cumbersome than using the Planar Diagram (PD) notation for the same task, as PD directly encodes crossings while DT encodes a walk on a strand.
 The remainder of this section will be the development of the Conway notation, which lays the foundation for the work in this thesis.